-In addition to formal degrees and advanced training certificates, each of us needs to know how to leverage the knowledge we've acquired in school or at a training program into personal and professional learning journeys.
-In particular, we need to know how to design and implement personalized learning programs that (a) improve the essential skills we already have, (b) develop the new skills we need to succeed at work and in our lives, or (c) reframe our outdated modes of thinking so that we’re able to respond effectively to the challenges and opportunities that we're now facing.
+The world that we’re now living in is characterized by global connections, accelerating rates of change, and unprecedented levels of complexity.
+Which means that in addition to our formal degrees and our advanced training certificates, each of us needs to know how to transform the knowledge we've acquired in school or at a training program into a variety of experiential learning journeys.
+We especially need to know how to design and implement learning programs that help us (a) improve the essential skills we already have, (b) develop the new skills we need to succeed at work and in our lives, and (c) reframe our outdated modes of thinking.
+Knowing how to learn effectively in response to this century’s newest challenges and opportunities is going to be this century’s crucial skillset.

 A New 21st Century Learning Equation

-Over the last couple of years, I’ve discovered that real learning takes time.
-Weeks and months of hard, disciplined work.
-Whether you’re trying to strengthen existing skills, develop new ones, or reframe outdated beliefs, learning takes time.
+The kind of learning this new world is demanding of us takes time.
+Whether we’re trying to strengthen existing skills, develop new ones, or reframe outdated beliefs, learning takes time.
 Time to explore, to think through, to practice, practice and then practice some more.
-It takes the support of a trusted thought partner who knows this, someone who’s willing to stay beside you through you most critical learning journey moments.
+The hard truth here is that months and months, not days or weeks of hard, disciplined work are required to achieve even modest levels of personal or professional expertise.
+And, It also takes the support of a trusted thought partner who knows about this, someone who’s willing to stand beside you through your thoughts, most challenging learning-journey moments.

-Real learning takes time because, at base, it’s a process that involves the transformation of newly acquired knowledge into complex, real-world skills.
-It takes time because it’s hare to create for yourself the on-going ability to design, implement, and evaluate your own personal learning experiments.
-In this new world of ours, our basic learning objective must always be the leveraging the new knowledge we’ve acquired into the sophisticated modes of thinking, feeling, and acting that we must have if we’re going to cope with the complexities that this new century of ours is pressing on us.
-If we truly want to develop the complex new skills that this century demands, we need to be capable of implementing this learning equation:
+Real learning takes this kind of time because, at base, it’s a process that involves the transformation of newly acquired knowledge into complex, real-world skills.
+Real learning takes time because it’s hard to create for yourself by yourself the on-going ability to design, implement, and evaluate your own personal experiences.
+Consequently, in this new world of ours, when things are constantly changing, our basic learning objective must always be the leveraging of the new knowledge we’ve acquired into the sophisticated modes of thinking, feeling, and acting that we have to have if we’re going to cope with the uncertainties and complexities that this new century is pressing on us.
+If we truly want to develop the complex new skills this century demands, we need to be capable of implementing this learning equation:

 "Formal Education + Self-Directed Learning Experiments = Successful Personal and Professional Development"

-This equation highlights the idea that to succeed at work or in life, accomplished adult learners need three things;
+This equation highlights the idea that to succeed at work and in life, accomplished adult learners need three things;

 Relevant, high-quality education,